Regression-Games/RegressionDocs/docs/studios/unity/tutorials/github_actions.md

 1. Loading the scene, and waiting for it to start up before activating bots
 2. Queuing up a task that will start a bot and spawn it into the scene
 3. The test then waits for at least one bot to connect.
 If a bot does not connect within one minute, the test will fail.
-4. Once at least one bot is connected, the test runs until all bots complete their tasks (i.e the bot calls `rg.complete()`)
+4. Once at least one bot is connected, the test runs until all bots complete their tasks (i.e the bot calls `rg.complete()`), or until the timeout is reached.

 ### Test it out with an Existing Bot